FaceAnalyzer/frontend/README.md

 ### Branches

 - **main**: The main branch represents the production-ready code.
 Deployments are made from this branch.
-- **develop**: The develop branch is the integration branch for feature development.
+- **development**: The development branch is the integration branch for feature development.
 New features are developed and tested here before merging into the main branch.

 ### Commit Messages